oyrussell/DataStructureLibrary/README.md

-# DataStructureLibary
-This is a Data Structure Library Including a Circular Dynamic Array, Treap, Heap, and a Fibonacci Heap.
+# A Growing Data Structure Library
+This is my library to work on developing more complicated and advanced data structures.

+## What do these data structures do?
+All of these data structures are implemented as C++ classes and can work with templated data allowing for easy integration with other data projects.
+The data structures implemented in this library include...
+#### - Circular Dynamic Array
+#### - Treap
+#### - Fibonacci Heap